By Alexis Adams, MSc, PAg

 Scouting

-The presence of both an infected plant source and insect vectors are necessary for the spread of crop virus.
+The presence of both an infected plant source and insect vectors is necessary for the spread of crop viruses.
 The main components of scouting for viruses, therefore, include looking for virus symptoms in plants and looking for the presence of insect vectors.

 Insect Vector Scouting

-Farmers and agronomists should already be regularly scouting for pea aphids because they can have a serious impact on yield even when not transmitting viruses.
+Farmers and agronomists should already be regularly scouting for pea aphids because they can have a serious impact on yield, even when they are not transmitting viruses.
 See this Pulse Knowledge Fact Sheet for more information on scouting, identification, and thresholds for pea aphids.
-Research is underway in Saskatchewan to update aphid thresholds, as well as to understand the impact of pulse viruses on threshold for insecticide use.
+Research is underway in Saskatchewan to update aphid thresholds and to understand the impact of pulse viruses on the insecticide-use threshold.

 Virus Symptom Scouting

-To detect infected plants, growers and agronomists should be on the lookout for irregularities in the field as a part of their regular crop checks.
-Look for color change and patterns or growths on leaves, as well as chlorosis, necrosis, wilting, or premature senescence of plant parts.
-Watch also for malformed leaves, leaflets, pods, or tendrils, as well as shortened internodes and stunting of plants.
+To detect infected plants, growers and agronomists should look for irregularities in the field during regular crop checks.
+Look for colour change and patterns or growths on leaves, as well as chlorosis, necrosis, wilting, or premature senescence of plant parts.
+Watch also for malformed leaves, leaflets, pods, or tendrils, as well as shortened internodes and plant stunting.
 Some of these symptoms may look like nutrient, water, or herbicide stress, so carefully consider soil and growing conditions when scouting.
 Also note that insect vectors can carry viruses to new fields.
-If symptoms are found in one field, be on the lookout for the spread of the virus to other nearby pulse fields.
+If symptoms are found in one field, be on the lookout for the virus spreading to nearby pulse fields.

 Scouting Timing

 Because pulse viruses can cause the greatest damage prior to flowering, begin looking for aphid presence and virus symptoms during vegetative growth through to the end of pod development.
-Scouting later in the season is still important, as late season infection can have a serious impact on seed quality.
+Scouting later in the season remains important, as late-season infection can significantly affect seed quality.
 Be especially on the lookout under good growing conditions where lots of plant matter is produced for pea aphids to feed on, and when temperatures are in the range of 23 to 28°C, which is the optimal temperature for aphid feeding and reproduction.
 Aphids can move in from neighbouring alfalfa fields after cutting, thus scouting should increase after forage cuts.
-As well, continue scouting for aphids and virus symptoms in faba beans when other pulse crops in the area are beginning to dry down.
+Also, continue scouting for aphids and virus symptoms in faba beans as other pulse crops in the area begin to dry down.
 Aphids migrate to faba fields at the end of the season because they stay greener longer.
-As well, expect higher aphid populations in a growing season following a warm and dry fall and mild winter, as a higher portion of overwintering aphids will successfully overwinter.
+Also, expect higher aphid populations in a growing season following a warm and dry fall and a mild winter, as a larger portion of overwintering aphids will survive.

 Testing